 I am writing this from my hammock.
 Yes, my hammock – the one that I have laid claim to for the last 10 days.

 It’s a nice hammock, swinging from the trees on one of the most peaceful, quiet and beautiful beaches I have yet to see in Indonesia.
 From this hammock I have read 4 books, snoozed or just stared across the water, sometimes catching a glimpse of Gunung Rinjani, the volcanic mountain on neighbouring Lombok when the clouds cleared off its peak.
-When not in my hammock, I’m either snorkelling off the beach, eating or passing the time with Fiona and her husband in the restaurant as we make plans for the remainder of the day (“So what are you going to do this afternoon – swim, read or walk on the beach?”).
+When not in my hammock, I’m either snorkelling off the beach, eating or passing the time with my friend and her husband in the restaurant as we make plans for the remainder of the day (“So what are you going to do this afternoon – swim, read or walk on the beach?”).
 That’s about the extent of our planning here.
 I think I am at risk of becoming a full-time sloth.

 As I lay in my hammock, there are no sounds but the wind rustling through the leaves, and the waves crashing on the reef further out.
 There are no motorbikes, no honking horns, no crowing roosters, no barking dogs and no music blaring at full volume from tinny speakers.
 Only the distant melodic call to prayer from the local mosque breaks the silence 3-4 times a day.
-(I can call it melodic when it’s heard from a long distance; anything closer and it becomes downright annoying!)
+(I can call it melodic when it’s heard from a long distance; anything closer and it becomes somewhat annoying!)
 There is no TV, no internet and only a very occasional phone signal in the mornings between 7.42 and 7.45pm – if you stand in the corner of the restaurant.
 If we are lucky, we might get a few emails coming through on the 3G phone.

 So where is my hammock, you might ask?